 (c) Notwithstanding any other provision of this regulation, specified disease policies shall provide benefits to any covered person not only for the specified diseases but also for any other conditions or diseases, directly caused or aggravated by the specified diseases or the treatment of the specified disease.

-(d) Individual accident and sickness policies containing specified disease coverage shall be at least guaranteed renewable.
+(d) Individual supplementary policies containing specified disease coverage shall be at least guaranteed renewable.

 (e) No policy issued pursuant to this section shall contain a waiting or probationary period greater than thirty (30) days.
 A specified disease policy may contain a waiting or probationary period following the issue or reinstatement date of the policy or certificate in respect to a particular covered person before the coverage becomes effective as to that covered person.

-An application or enrollment form for specified disease coverage shall contain a statement above the signature of the applicant or enrollee that a person to be covered for specified disease is not covered also by any Title XIX program (Medicaid, MediCal or any similar name).
+(f) An application or enrollment form for specified disease coverage shall contain a statement above the signature of the applicant or enrollee that a person to be covered for specified disease is not covered also by any Title XIX program (Medicaid, MediCal or any similar name).
 The statement may be combined with any other statement for which the insurer may require the applicant’s or enrollee’s signature.

+Drafting Note: States may prohibit individuals who are covered by a Title XIX program from enrolling in a specified disease policy.
+However, this would not prohibit an individual who purchases a specified disease policy and later becomes eligible for coverage under a Title XIX program from utilizing the benefits of the specified disease policy to which the individual may be entitled to receive.

 (g) Payments may be conditioned upon an insured person’s receiving medically necessary care, given in a medically appropriate location, under a medically accepted course of diagnosis or treatment.